lbryio/lbry.com/content/faq/bounties.md

 ### How do I get compensated?

 People who complete bounties are rewarded LBRY credits (LBC).
-These credits will be transferred to an LBRY wallet address of your choice and is yours with no restrictions to do as you like.
+These credits will be transferred to an LBRY wallet address of your choice and are yours, with no restrictions to do as you like.

 ### I have questions about a specific bounty or seek assistance in completing a bounty.